Our law firm is handling baby food autism lawsuits in all 50 states.

 A coalition of baby food producers, including Gerber Products Co., The Hain Celestial Group Inc., and Beech-Nut Nutrition Co., oppose the consolidation of lawsuits into an MDL class action.
 These lawsuits allege that the presence of heavy metals in their products contributes to autism spectrum disorder and other health issues.

-The companies assert that the reasons for previously rejecting consolidation still stand, emphasizing that nearly all pre-suit discovery is complete, and mechanisms for evidence sharing are in place, making centralization unnecessary for efficient litigation.
+The companies assert that the reasons for previously rejecting consolidation still stand.
+They emphasize that nearly all pre-suit discovery is complete, and mechanisms for evidence sharing are in place, making centralization unnecessary for efficient litigation.
 They highlight the limited number of federal cases, all filed by a small group of attorneys representing the plaintiffs and a unified defense counsel, arguing that attorney coordination diminishes the need for an MDL.

 They also argue against the central causation claim, arguing it lacks a reliable scientific foundation.
 But this is not the place for that argument… and the idea that heavy metals do not cause brain injuries in children is a hard argument.